OST-Observatory/OSTdata/README.md

 ## Installing Django and dependencies

-In the following we will install OSTdata, Django and all dependencies using a python virtualenv to avoid conflicts with other packages and projects.
+In the following, we will install OSTdata, Django, and all dependencies using a Python virtual environment to avoid conflicts with other packages and projects.
+The frontend is built with Vue 3 + Vite, which we will install as well.

 ### 1. Prerequisites

 Create a directory where all files and the required Python modules can be placed:

 ```
 mkdir ostdata
 cd ostdata